 We intend to develop new restaurants in our existing markets, and selectively enter into new markets.
-Since the start of 2008, we have expanded from 8 tol 00 restaurants as of December 29, 2019.
-We plan to open a total of five to seven restaurants during fiscal year 2020.
+Since the start of 2008, we have expanded from 8 to 92 restaurants as of December 27, 2020.
+We plan to open a total of four to six restaurants during fiscal year 2021.
 There can be no assurance that any new restaurant that we open will have similar operating results to those of existing restaurants.
 We may not be able to open our planned new restaurants on a timely basis, if at all, and, if opened, these restaurants may not be operated profitably.
 The number and timing of new restaurants opened during any given period, and their associated contribution to operating growth, may be negatively impacted by a number of factors including, without limitation:

-- identification and availability of appropriate locations that will drive high levels of customer traffic and sales per unit; - inability to generate sufficient funds from operations or to obtain acceptable financing to support our development; - recruitment and training of qualified operating personnel in the local market; - availability of acceptable lease arrangements, including sufficient levels of tenant allowances; - the financial viability of our landlords, including the availability of financing for our landlords and our landlords ability to pay tenant incentives on a timely basis; - construction and development cost management; - timely delivery of the leased premises to us from our landlords and punctual commencement of our buildout construction activities; - delays due to the customized nature of our restaurant concepts and decor, construction and pre-opening processes for each new location; - obtaining all necessary governmental licenses and permits, including our liquor licenses, on a timely basis to construct or remodel and operate our restaurants; - inability to comply with certain covenants under our revolving credit facility (the "Revolving Credit Facility") that could limit our ability to open new restaurants; - consumer tastes in new geographic regions and acceptance of our restaurant concept; - competition in new markets, including competition for restaurant sites; - unforeseen engineering or environmental problems with the leased premises; - adverse weather during the construction period; - anticipated commercial, residential and infrastructure development near our new restaurants; and - other unanticipated increases in costs, any of which could give rise to delays or cost overruns.
+- · identification and availability of appropriate locations that will drive high levels of customer traffic and sales per unit; - · inability to generate sufficient funds from operations or to obtain acceptable financing to support our development; - recruitment and training of qualified operating personnel in the local market; - availability of acceptable lease arrangements, including sufficient levels of tenant allowances; - · the financial viability of our landlords, including the availability of financing for our landlords and our landlords ability to pay tenant incentives on a timely basis; - construction and development cost management; - · timely delivery of the leased premises to us from our landlords and punctual commencement of our buildout construction activities; - · delays due to the customized nature of our restaurant concepts and decor, construction and pre-opening processes for each new location; - · obtaining all necessary governmental licenses and permits, including our liquor licenses, on a timely basis to construct or remodel and operate our restaurants;

+- · our inability to comply with certain covenants under our revolving credit facility (the "Revolving Credit Facility") that could limit our ability to open new restaurants; - consumer tastes in new geographic regions and acceptance of our restaurant concept; - · competition in new markets, including competition for restaurant sites; - · unforeseen engineering or environmental problems with the leased premises; - adverse weather during the construction period; - anticipated commercial, residential and infrastructure development near our new restaurants; - · other unanticipated increases in costs, any of which could give rise to delays or cost overruns; and - the COVID-19 pandemic and other future health crises and the actions taken in response by governmental authorities and others to contain these health crises or treat their impact, including stay-at-home orders.

 We have experienced, and expect to continue to experience, delays in restaurant openings from time to time.
 Such actions may limit our growth opportunities.
 We cannot assure you that we will be able to successfully expand or acquire critical market presence for our brand in new geographical markets, as we may encounter well-established competitors with substantially greater financial resources.
 We may be unable to find attractive locations, build name recognition, successfully market our brand or attract new customers.
 We may incur additional costs in new markets, particularly for transportation and distribution, which may impact the profitability of those restaurants.
-Competitive circumstances and consumer characteristics and preferences in new market segments and new geographical markets may differ substantially from those in the market segments and geographical markets that are not meeting our performance expectations.
+Competitive circumstances and consumer characteristics and preferences in new market segments and new geographical markets may differ substantially from those in the market segments and geographical markets in which we have substantial experience.
+As a result, we may be required to close restaurants that are not meeting our performance expectations.
 If we are unable to successfully expand in existing markets or penetrate new markets, our ability to increase our revenues and profitability may be harmed.